pytorch/android-demo-app/ObjectDetection/README.md

 [YOLO](https://pjreddie.com/darknet/yolo/) (You Only Look Once) is one of the fastest and most popular object detection models.
 [YOLOv5](https://github.com/ultralytics/yolov5) is an open-source implementation of the latest version of YOLO (for a quick test of loading YOLOv5 from PyTorch hub for inference, see [here](https://pytorch.org/hub/ultralytics_yolov5/#load-from-pytorch-hub)).
 This Object Detection with YOLOv5 Android sample app uses the PyTorch scripted YOLOv5 model to detect objects of the [80 classes](https://github.com/ultralytics/yolov5/blob/master/data/coco.yaml) trained with the model.

-Update 09-30-2021: A new section of using a custom dataset to fine-tune the YOLOv5 model (aka transfer learning) and steps to change the Android project to use the custom model was added.
+**Update 09-30-2021**: A new section of using a custom dataset to fine-tune the YOLOv5 model (aka transfer learning) and steps to change the Android project to use the custom model was added.

 ## Prerequisites